mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 ## Documentation Updates
-- The `Implement a Custom Function` section will need to be updated in the [KSQL Function Reference](/docs/developer-guide/udf.rst) to include instructions for implementing non-Java UDFs. e.g.
+- The `Implement a Custom Function` section will need to be updated in the [KSQL Function Reference](/docs/developer-guide/udf.rst) to include instructions for implementing non-Java UDFs.
+Any reference to `UDFs` in the current documentation will be updated to `Java UDFs`.

 - The [Syntax Reference](/docs/developer-guide/syntax-reference.rst) will need to be updated to include the new commands: